abehnan/ezGPT/README.md

 ### Multi-line Inputs

-`ezGPT` also supports multiline inputs when executing the script without arguments.
+`ezGPT` also supports multiline inputs when executing the script without arguments or when responding.

 By default, `ezGPT` will send the request once two empty lines have been entered.